 Professor Mejia’s research currently gravitates around three major topics:

 - Shareholder primacy, the view that firms should be managed in the interest of shareholders.
 He has shown that shareholder primacy is ethically legitimate, but that it imposes on managers and shareholders more stringent ethical obligations than typically acknowledged.
+He is currently exploring the normative justifications for shareholder primacy and the limits of this theory of corporate governance

 - Socratic ignorance, the view that the highest form of human wisdom consists in the recognition of one’s ignorance about the most important human questions.
 He has been exploring what Socratic ignorance may have to offer to fields such as artificial intelligence, leadership, and the future of work.